-Telefonica Europe B.V. has prepared the annual report, including the financial statements, in ESEF.
-The requirements for this format are set out in the Commission Delegated Regulation (EU) 2019/815 with regard to regulatory technical standards on the specification of a single electronic reporting format (these requirements are hereinafter referred to as: the RTS on ESEF).
+Telefonica Europe B.V. has prepared the annual report in ESEF.
+The requirements for this are set out in the Delegated Regulation (EU) 2019/815 with regard to regulatory technical standards on the specification of a single electronic reporting format (hereinafter: the RTS on ESEF).

-In our opinion, the annual report prepared in XHTML format, including the financial statements of Telefonica Europe B.V., complies, in all material, respects with the RTS on ESEF.
+In our opinion, the annual report prepared in XHTML format, including the financial statements of Telefonica Europe B.V., complies in all material respects with the RTS on ESEF.

-The managing directors are responsible for preparing the annual report, including the financial statements, in accordance with the RTS on ESEF.
-Our responsibility is to obtain reasonable assurance for our opinion on whether the annual report complies with the RTS on ESEF.
+The managing directors are responsible for preparing the annual report, including the financial statements in accordance with the RTS on ESEF.

+Our responsibility is to obtain reasonable assurance for our opinion whether the annual report complies with the RTS on ESEF.